mus264/264-tools/README.md

 ## Acknowledgments

-`264.grains~` relies on the `disis_munger~` granulation external, which has a substantial ancestry including work by Ivica Ico Bukvic, Ji-Sun Kim, Dan Trueman, and R. Luke DuBois.
+`264.grains~` relies on the `munger~` granulation external, which has a substantial ancestry including work by Ivica Ico Bukvic, Ji-Sun Kim, Dan Trueman, and R. Luke DuBois, most recently for [percolate](https://github.com/Cycling74/percolate).

 `264.midi-presets` and `264.param-presets` rely on [Patrick Delges](http://www.crfmw.be/max/)’s `filesys` Java class to manage file locations.